 “The members of all ethnic groups are far too much alike in their structural and functional characteristics for them to have originated from different apelike forms.
 And that is precisely the point, the more we study the different ethnic groups of man the more alike they turn out to be.
-The likenesses by far outnumber the differences” (Human Heredity, New York: The New American Library, 1960, p.
-184).
+The likenesses by far outnumber the differences” (1960, 184 — emphasis added).

 Those similarities separate human beings from the animal “kinds,” and yet the “differences” reveal God’s infinite wisdom in creative design!
 We should give thanks unto him, for we have been “fearfully and wonderfully made” (Psa.
 139:14).